 The first-ever group of Christian pilgrims from Black Africa to visit the Holy Land toured religious sites there last week.

-The first-ever group of Christian pilgrims from Black Africa to visit the Holy Land toured religious sites there last week.
+Background: The first-ever group of Christian pilgrims from Black Africa to visit the Holy Land toured religious sites there last week.
 Though African individuals had previously made pilgrimages, this was the first organised group venture.
 Taking part were 68 men, women and children from Senegal, among them a deaf child and a wheelchair-bond woman.

 The visit began with a tour of the Galilean Holy Places: Nazareth, Capernaum, Taboha and Mount Tabor.
 The group then proceeded to Jerusalem, where, on their way to the Holy Sepulchre, they carried a cross along the Via Dolorosa.
 In nearby Bethlehem, they visited the Church of the Nativity.
 Here, the pilgrims prostrated themselves to kiss the silver star beneath the altar, which according to tradition marks the exact spot of the birth of Christ.